 With our extreme climate changes and, likely, different design motifs, working with a designer, real estate agent, and general contractor that understands the local area is key to understanding the best area, snow maintenance, zoning, utilities, soils, taxes, and more.
 Below, we’ll discuss a few of these items, but we recommend asking more questions from your home building team.

-Let’s discuss snow levels, as that’s usually one of the first thing that comes to mind when moving to Colorado.
+Let’s discuss snow levels, as that’s usually one of the first things that come to mind when moving to Colorado.
 East of the Continental Divide usually has very low snow levels throughout the year; in fact, most people are surprised to know that Denver only gets 64 inches of snow per year on average – compare that to over 300 inches of snow per year on average for Winter Park.
 When deciding to build a home in Colorado, those snow levels matter for deciding if living with snow for the most part of the year is something you want to do, or, perhaps, having a second home is what you’re looking for and visiting the snow a few times a year is exactly what you’re looking for.
-Either way, the High Country has a lot of snow and cold temperatures, but plenty of opportunity for outdoor adventure, fun, and epic views that are what bring so many people to the area year after year.
+Either way, the high country has a lot of snow and cold temperatures, but plenty of opportunity for outdoor adventure, fun, and epic views that are what bring so many people to the area year after year.

 Homeowners will need to consider snow removal and maintenance.
 This includes driveways, sidewalks, roofs, and other areas that are frequented.
-For the most part, public roads are maintained by the town, but there are areas where you’ll either must hire a snow removal company or do the heavy lifting yourself.
+For the most part, public roads are maintained by the town, but there are areas where you’ll either have to hire a snow removal company or do the heavy lifting yourself.
 If you decide to build in a more remote area, you’ll have to be responsible for plowing the roads/driveway, and in even more remote areas, you may be left with snowmobiling back and forth to your home – this is where picking your lot location becomes important.
 But, don’t let this scare you – chat with your real estate agent about snow removal and lot locations to make sure the options fit your home living lifestyle.

 Building Homes in Snow